 The results in Sec.~\ref{sec:QNDM_2measurement} can be applied to discuss how the QNDM approach can be exploited to measure the work in a closed quantum system.
-We only need to assume that at time $t=0$ the coupling between the system and the detector occurs with $\hat{A} = \hatH(0)$, at time $\Time$ it is with $\hat{A} = \hatH(\Time)$ and, in the second coupling transformation, we flip the coupling sign $\lambda \rightarrow - \lambda$ to store the variation, i.e., the difference, of the system energy in the detector state during the composite evolution.
+To do this, we need to assume that at time $t=0$ the coupling between the system and the detector occurs with $\hat{A} = \hatH(0)$, and at time $\Time$ it is with $\hat{A} = \hatH(\Time)$.
+Moreover, in the second coupling transformation, we have to flip the coupling sign $\lambda \rightarrow - \lambda$, to store the variation of the system energy in the detector state during the composite evolution.

 Following the results in Eqs.~\eqref{eq:ND_distribution}, \eqref{eq:Pcl_2meas} and \eqref{eq:Pq_2meas}, the quasi-probability density function of work reads as

 where here $\Delta_{j,i,l} = \epsilon_j(\Time) - (\epsilon_i(0)+\epsilon_l(0))/2$.